Wowkie Zhang: 1998–2009

 Xi Shua Shua was included on the band's fourth studio album, Hua Ji Wang Chao, or Blooming Dynasty, released in July 2005.
 The album won numerous awards in China and sold some 200,000 copies in the forty days after its release.

-The Flowers has been referred to as China's "first famous adolescent band".
-The band disbanded in 2009, and Da Zhang Wei embarked on his solo career afterwards.
-Since 2009, he has released five albums and over thirteen singles, achieving a record sales of over five million copies.
+The Flowers have been referred to as China's "first famous adolescent band."
+The band disbanded in 2009, and Zhang embarked on his solo career afterwards.
+Since 2009, he has released five albums and over thirteen singles, achieving record sales of over five million copies.

-2009–present
+2010–present

 Zhang became known to younger audiences as a host and TV personality.
-In 2016, Da Zhang Wei became a co-host for China's top talk show Day Day Up.
+In 2016, he became a co-host for China's top talk show Day Day Up.
+In 2021, he departed from the show along with Wang Yibo, as Hunan TV reworked Day Day Up and Happy Camp following scandals of other hosts.

-In 2014, Zhang released "Bei-er Shuang", meaning Super Euphoric.
+In 2014, Zhang released "Bei-er Shuang", meaning "Super Euphoric".
 He performed the song at China Central TV's Spring Festival Gala, a show viewed by Chinese audiences at home and abroad.
 The song became an instant national sensation.
 Psy used "Bei-er Shuang" when he performed with Chinese girl band SNH48 in China.